Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 Augustus’ efforts to beautify Rome profoundly impacted the city’s appearance and reputation.
 He transformed Rome into a dazzling metropolis, showcasing the empire’s wealth, power, and cultural refinement.
 His contributions to architecture, public spaces, and the arts left an enduring legacy that inspires and fascinates visitors worldwide.

 Augustus patronized the arts and culture.
-He encouraged the development of poetry, literature, and sculpture.
+He encouraged the development of poetry, literature, and the arts, including sculpture.

 Virgil reading the Aeneid to Augustus and Octavia, by Jean-Joseph Taillasson, 1787 (Wiki Image).